vr00n/Youtube-Podcast-transcribe/README.md

 ## Usage

-3. Execute `./transcribe.sh file http link to file `
+3. For YOUTUBE `./transcribe youtube YOUTUBE-URL`
-   * Execute `./transcribe youtube YOUTUBE-URL`
+   * For PODCASTS `./transcribe.sh file PODCAST's-MP3-URL `

 4. `TimeStamp-RESULTS.txt` is your result file.